 which order cards using their "ord" (e.g. the position of the card in the note) and then which randomize the position of all cards having the same card type.

 I sometime need to use this add-on again, if for some reason anki put back cards in the standard order.
 This add-on is not efficient, and it takes 2 minutes to sort my whole collection.
 That's okay, since I only have needed to do it twice until now.

 In order to ensure that, when a card is mature, some other cards get suspended because they are known, I created the add-on Trigger and actions: change one card depending on what occurs on another card.
 I created rules which ensured that when a card is mature, a bunch of other cards get suspended.
 I still need to write the reverse rules, such as «when "verse 1, line 1" and "verse 1, line 2", and ... "verse 1 line 10" are known, unsuspend the card "verse1"».
 The complex part here being that I need to know whether a card is suspended because it's hard, or because it's easy.
 E.g. is "verse 1" suspended because I already know "verses 1 and 2" or because it's too complex and I needed to spend time on each line separately.
 That's not really hard to create rules to deal with this case; but I'll need to store extra informations in flags, and I've not yet spent the time to do this properly.

-In order for Anki to be efficient, I had to create the add-on quicker Anki, because otherwise it does a lot of useless computations.
+In order for anki to be efficient, I had to create the add-on quicker anki, because otherwise it does a lot of useless computations.
 Those computations are usually not costly, but they become extremely costly when there are 400 card types and 200 fields in a single note type.
-Note that Anki is currently being rewritten to be quicker, and some of the inefficiencies corrected by this add-ons are going to be corrected in Anki directly.
+Note that anki is currently being rewritten to be quicker, and some of the inneficiencies corrected by this add-ons are going to be corrected in anki directly.

 Having a similar template for the 400 card type